-Today is Valentine’s Day.
-Chocolate, flowers, diamonds.
-How can gifts that bring so much happiness have come from so much pain? ?
-Those lovely flowers you received–they were probably genetically engineered and grown in Colombia on a giant pesticide-soaked factory farm run by U.S.-owned Dole Foods.
-How about the chocolate?
-Well, over 40 percent of the world’s cocoa comes from the Ivory Coast, in West Africa, where the child labor and child slavery is widespread.
-And diamonds?
-They are a girl’s best friend.
-And they have been used to finance some of the most brutal warfare of the last two decades.
-Valentine’s Day.
-What’s not to like?
-Our guests today will give you all the unlovely details.
+AMY GOODMAN: Yes, today is Valentine’s Day.
+Chocolate, flowers, maybe even diamonds.
+How can gifts that bring so much happiness come from so much pain?
+Those lovely flowers you may get, they could have been genetically engineered, grown in Colombia on a giant pesticide-soaked factory farm run by the U.S.-owned Dole Foods.
+Or how about those chocolates?
+Well, over 40 percent of the world’s cocoa comes from the Ivory Coast, in West Africa, where child labor and child slavery is widespread.
+And the diamonds?
+Well, a girl’s best friend?
+Well, they may have been used to finance some of the most brutal warfare of the last two decades.
+Valentine’s Day, what’s not to like?
+Well, our guests today will give you all the unlovely details.

 AMY GOODMAN: And explain exactly what’s happening in each of these places.